Covid-19: Information for commuters

 If you dont have NemID, you wont get an automatical invitation.
 In that case, you will have to contact your local region in Denmark, when its your age groups turn to be vaccinated.

 Contakt Region Hovedstaden: (+45) 38 66 00 00

 Contakt Region Sjælland: (+45) 70 20 42 33

 Most cross-border commuters in the Öresund region are currently required to present a negative covid-19 test to cross either of the borders.
 There are several possibilities to take a test in Denmark.

 You can book a free covid-19 test in Denmark if you have a Danish CPR number.

 There are also several private companies that provide so called quick tests (“kviktest” or antigen tests).
 You do not need to book an appointment in advance at these test centers.
 These tests are free for Danish citizens.

-To be able to travel across the border to Denmark, you need to take a covid-19 test.
-As a cross-border commuter, you are eligible to take a test and receive a travel certificate for free through Region Skåne.
+To be able to travel across the border to Denmark, you may need to take a covid-19 test.

 Test a travel certificate